dapr/dotnet-sdk/docs/get-started-dapr-actor.md

 ## STEP 3 - Add a client

 Create a simple console app to call the actor service.
-Actions SDK provides Actor Proxy client to invoke actor methods defined in Actor Interface.
+Dapr SDK provides Actor Proxy client to invoke actor methods defined in Actor Interface.

 ### Create project and add dependencies